Our Story: A Family-Owned Eco Lodge in Ecuador’s Cloud Forest

 The romance

 What happens when you put an Ecuadorian carpenter together with a biologist from the U.S.?
 Tamiaju, of course.
 Eladio and Toni met in Cosanga in 2014, and, being in our 30s, didn’t waste any time.
 Eleven months later, we were married in a small backyard ceremony, with Johnny (eventually on board) looking on.
+Tamiaju isn’t just a lodge.
+It’s a love story built into the Andes; a family-owned eco lodge in Ecuador with roots as deep as the cloud forest trees that surround us.

 It All Started With a Chainsaw

 Tamiaju began when Toni’s parents came to visit for a month.
 You see, even though they don’t speak the same language Toni’s dad, John, and Eladio have an intense bromance.
 Eladio, armed with nothing but a chainsaw, built the very first cabin: the MAD (Mom and Dad) House.
 When her parents weren’t using it, we listed it on Airbnb… and started dreaming bigger.
+That one cabin grew into a small, affordable lodge where birdwatchers and nature nerds could stay close to Ecuador’s cloud forests without luxury prices.

 From Cosanga to Alaska (and back again, and again, and again…)